Ramshreyas/Ethereum-Articles/2/RISC-V_Business.md

 >"...you should be able to verify an Ethereum block by (i) downloading the block, or perhaps even only small parts of the block with data availability sampling, and (ii) verifying a small proof that the block is valid...
 Getting to this point requires having SNARK or STARK proofs of (i) the consensus layer (ie. the proof of stake), and (ii) the execution layer (ie. the EVM)...
 Today, validity proofs for the EVM are inadequate in two dimensions: security and prover time."

-The time taken to prove a block with sufficiently 'weak' hardware is an essential component of The Verge - software run by solo home stakers, or even users with a smartwatch for that matter, needs to be sufficiently fast enough so that an "Ethereum block can be proven in less than ~4 seconds.".
+Reducing the time taken to prove a block with sufficiently 'weak' hardware is an essential criteria for The Verge - software run by solo home stakers, or even users with a smartwatch for that matter, needs to be sufficiently fast enough so that an "Ethereum block can be proven in less than ~4 seconds.".

 >"If we want it to be possible to fully verify an Ethereum block with a SNARK, then the EVM execution is not the only part we need to prove.
 We also need to prove the consensus: the part of the system that handles deposits, withdrawals, signatures, validator balance updates, and other elements of the proof-of-stake part of Ethereum."